 Research in our lab requires help from a lot of people.
-In a typical semester about 20 research assistants work with 3-4 graduate students and Dr. O’Brien to conduct studies investigating prejudice, stereotyping, discrimination, and stigma.
+In a typical semester, about 15 research assistants work with our graduate students and Dr. O’Brien to conduct studies investigating prejudice, stereotyping, discrimination, and stigma.
 Most of our research takes place in a social psychology laboratory, and research assistants work in a variety of roles, including: conducting experiments and post-experiment debriefing sessions, acting as research confederates, helping with the development and piloting of study materials, recruiting participants, entering and managing data, and helping organize studies.

-Working as a research assistant requires a commitment of 9 hours per week during the semester.
+Working as a research assistant requires a commitment of about 9 hours per week during the semester.
 Preference is given to applicants who have completed or are enrolled in social psychology (Psyc 3210), univariate statistics (Psyc 3090), and experimental psychology (Psyc 3130).
 In addition, we seek research assistants who are: interested in learning about research, knowledgeable working with computer programs, comfortable interacting with strangers, interested in working more than one semester in the lab, and willing to work hard.

 If you are interested in applying to work as a research assistant, download the research_assistant_application and return it to Danica Kulibert either by email (firstname.lastname@example.org) or by stopping by her office (Stern 3015A).